'I feel like a different person, and I look like one too!'

 "I’ve found that once you’re in the WW routine, it’s easy to follow.
 I feel like a different person, and I look like one too! "

-When I became pregnant with my daughter Daisy, now seven, I piled on weight.
+When I became pregnant with my daughter Daisy, I piled on weight.
 I lost it four years later, with the help of WW.
 Then in 2015, my beloved father was diagnosed with cancer and I started comfort eating to cope with the stress.

 When he passed away, I was heartbroken.
-Three weeks later I gave birth to Oliver.
+Three weeks later I gave birth to my son Oliver.
 I was terrified I’d develop postnatal depression because I was grieving and realised I needed to do something positive for myself.
 Dad’s death reaffirmed to me how precious life was.

 In January 2016, I joined WW for a second time, determined to get in shape, and regain my confidence.
 I not only owed it to myself, but to my family.

 I set myself mini deadlines – such as Oliver’s christening, followed by my birthday – and it really helped when my WW Coach, Pam, suggested we pack a ‘virtual’ suitcase with the type of clothes we wanted to take on holiday.
 It helped me focus on how I wanted to feel as I sat in the airport waiting to leave.

-- App: ‘I use the app every day for tracking, barcode scanning and searching for recipes.
+- App: "I use the app every day for tracking, barcode scanning and searching for recipes.
 It’s convenient, as I always have my phone with me, but not always a pen and paper.
-It complements busy mum life perfectly.’
+It complements busy mum life perfectly."

-- Barcode scanner: ‘I love zapping foods at the supermarket and checking them when I’m on the go.
-It helps to not have to calculate if you’re rushing around.’
+- Barcode scanner: "I love zapping foods at the supermarket and checking them when I’m on the go.
+It helps to not have to calculate if you’re rushing around."

-- WW magazine: ‘I get so excited when I see a shiny new cover on the stands.
+- WW magazine: "I get so excited when I see a shiny new cover on the stands.
 I love reading the success stories and recipes.
-I keep all the magazines and often look back on them.’
+I keep all the magazines and often look back on them."